Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space

-In the same spirit, such a monokinetic behavior of weak solutions has been obtained for the whole space case by Han-Kwan in \cite{HK} and then extended to the case of bounded domains with absorption boundary conditions in \cite{EHKM}.
+In the same spirit, such a monokinetic behavior of weak solutions has been obtained for small data in the whole space case by Han-Kwan in \cite{HK} and then extended to the case of bounded domains with absorption boundary conditions in \cite{EHKM}.
 In short, these results are all based on a remarkable energy-dissipation inequality satisfied by weak solutions to the system.

 Unlike this series of works, the existence and stability of regular equilibria has been obtained by Glass, Han-Kwan and Moussa in \cite{GHKM} for a particular 2D bounded domain with partly absorbing and injection boundary conditions.
-Finally, let us emphasize the fact that the high friction limit tackled by Han-Kwan and Michel in \cite{HKM} is closely linked to the monokinetic behavior we have mentioned just before, and in particular to the techniques used in \cite{HKMM,HK}.
+Finally, let us emphasize the fact that the high friction limit tackled by Han-Kwan and Michel in \cite{HKM} is closely related to the monokinetic behavior we mentioned earlier, and in particular to the techniques used in \cite{HKMM,HK}.